ejh56/ironhack_week4_project/README.md

 ## Dataset
 [SDG Dataset](https://www.kaggle.com/alahbs/global-sustainable-development-goals-data/data)
-The SDG dataset contains two tables - an in depth global index and a time-series.
+The SDG dataset contains two tables - an [in depth global index](https://github.com/ejh56/ironhack_week4_project/blob/master/datasets/Global_Index_Data.xlsx) and a [time-series](https://github.com/ejh56/ironhack_week4_project/blob/master/datasets/Time_Series_Database-1.xlsx).
 The data in this set is from 2000 until 2018.
 For more about the dataset and SDG, click here: https://www.sdgindex.org/

-[World Bank Climate Change Data](https://climateknowledgeportal.worldbank.org/download-data) The climate change data focuses on percipitation and temperature.
+[World Bank Climate Change Data](https://climateknowledgeportal.worldbank.org/download-data) The climate change data focuses on [precipitation](https://github.com/ejh56/ironhack_week4_project/blob/master/datasets/rainfall_per_country.csv) and [temperature](https://github.com/ejh56/ironhack_week4_project/blob/master/datasets/temperatures_per_country.csv).
 I downloaded information for all countries, from 1991 until 2016.
 This limited the SDG Dataset to 2016 as well.

 ## Workflow
 1. Explore the data and discover what I do not understand